2 EF-1 tornadoes confirmed in Illinois; flooding in NW suburbs

 RESIDENTS SANDBAG AGAINST FLOODING IN NORTH AND WEST SUBURBS

 Sandbags surround Bill Kirchner's house.
-With more than four inches of rain in several hours Tuesday night, he's taking no changes.
+With more than four inches of rain in several hours Tuesday night, he's taking no chances.
 He and several friends rushed to put them in place.

 Like many other residents of north suburban Holiday Hills he's been through this before.